premake/premake-core/website/docs/usage.md

 ### Magic Usage Blocks ###

 1. `PRIVATE` - Private specifies a configuration to be automatically applied to the project defining the `usage` block.
 This block is inaccessible to be consumed by `uses`.
+This is the equivalent of defining configuration inside the project directly.
 2. `INTERFACE` - Interface has the opposite meaning as private usages.
 An interface usage is applied only to those projects consuming it via `uses`.
 Interface usage blocks are consumed by specfiying the containing project's name in the `uses` list.
 3. `PUBLIC` - Public specifies a configuration to be automatically applied to the project defining the `usage` block and any project consuming it via `uses`.
 Like `INTERFACE`, it is consumed by specifying the name of the project it is defined in.